 - What is the life of a carbon bike?
 Are old carbon bikes safe?
-There are many myths out there that carbon bikes do not last as long as aluminum or steel bikes, which is simply not true.
+There are many myths out there that carbon bikes do not last as long as aluminium or steel bikes, which is simply not true.
 Modern-day carbon bikes are in fact becoming more reliable and do not corrode, unlike metal bikes.
 However, it’s recommended to be careful when buying a second-hand bike that’s older than 6 years unless you have a good idea of its history.

 - What should I check when buying a second-hand carbon bike?
-When buying a second-hand carbon bike its’s important to check for cracks, dents, and scratches, paying most attention to areas under stress, like the head tube, bottom bracket, seat tube, rear dropout, and brake mounts.
+When buying a second-hand carbon bike it’s important to check for cracks, dents, and scratches, paying attention to areas under stress, like the head tube, bottom bracket, seat tube, rear dropout, and brake mounts.
 If you notice anything you’re unsure about please refer to (How do I know if my carbon frame is damaged?) in this post.